WeiXu94/WeiXu94.github.io/content/about.md

 I spent my first 18 years in my hometown, and then 7 years in Beijing (CUFE), and then another 7 years till 2026 in HongKong (CUHK), really a long journey.

+You can reach me via email for anything you want to talk or share.